It looks like you're new here. If you want to get involved, click one of these buttons!

 aligned_reads.sam containing the aligned reads from all input files, combined, annotated and aligned to the same reference.

-Note that here we are using a command that is specific for pair ended data in an interleaved fastq file, which is what we are providing to you as a tutorial file.
+Note that here we are using a command that is specific for pair end data in an interleaved (read pairs together in the same file, with the forward read followed directly by its paired reverse read) fastq file, which is what we are providing to you as a tutorial file.
 To map other types of datasets (e.g. single-ended or pair-ended in forward/reverse read files) you will need to adapt the command accordingly.
 Please see the BWA documentation for exact usage and more options for these commands.

 These initial pre-processing operations format the data to suit the requirements of the GATK tools.